clue/reactphp-ami/README.md

 ##### getCommandOutput()

-The `getCommandOutput()` method can be used to get the resulting output of a "command" [`Action`](#action).
+The `getCommandOutput(): ?string` method can be used to get the resulting output of a "command" [`Action`](#action).
 This value is only available if this is actually a response to a "command" action, otherwise it defaults to `null`.